xindong95/xindong95.github.io/_posts/2020-09-22-How-to-configure-a-bioinformatics-environment.md

   - software
 ---

-For green hands to bioinformatics, how to install software always is the first obstacle to overcome.
-In fact, not only newbies meet this problem, but also seniors meet errors or warnings (often ignored) when install new tools or try new methods.
-Remarkably, some old packages you still need in your work - regenerate their paper's results or use their subfunctions - are extremely difficult to install.
-Here I would like to suggest how I configure my working environment.
+Installing bioinformatics software is often the first obstacle for beginners.
+However, even experienced users can face errors or warnings when installing new tools or trying new methods.
+Some old packages that are still needed for work - regenerate their paper's results or use their subfunctions - can be extremely difficult to install.
+Here’s how I configure my working environment.

 > P.S.
 Since I use macOS and Linux in my daily work, I'll explain these two systems more clearly.
 Maybe later, I will add Windows as well.

-First of all, a package manager is quite useful in your work.
-It helps you manage package version, install and uninstall, add environment variables, and so on.
-Homebrew, Conda even NPM are all excellent package managers.
-They are quite like app stores on your smartphone.
-Homebrew is not specific to bioinformatics but universal software and most used in macOS.
-NPM is a package manager specific to Javascript.
+A package manager is very helpful for your work.
+It can help you with package versioning, installation, uninstallation, environment variables, and more.
+Homebrew, Conda, and NPM are all great package managers.
+They are similar to app stores on your smartphone.
+Homebrew is a general-purpose software manager that is mostly used on macOS.
+NPM is a package manager for Javascript.
 Conda has become a new standard for bioinformatics software.
-If a new bioinformatics software does not provide a conda version, the first opinion that comes to me is that it might be hard to install and uninstall thoroughly in the future.
+If a new bioinformatics software does not have a conda version, I would think that it might be hard to install and uninstall completely later.

-When you search conda on google or other searching engines, here comes two results: anaconda and miniconda.
+When you look for conda on google or other search engines, you will see two results: anaconda and miniconda.

 > Conda is an open source package management system and environment management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

-The anaconda is regard as a python branch with many packages related to scientific computation.
-The miniconda only contains the package manager, and you can install other packages later.
+Anaconda is a Python distribution that includes many packages related to scientific computation.
+Miniconda only includes the package manager, and you can install other packages later.

 ![python packge](/assets/images/posts_images/2020-09/python-package.png)

 You can easily download miniconda here: [https://docs.conda.io/en/latest/miniconda.html](https://docs.conda.io/en/latest/miniconda.html)

-Nowadays, most computers have already installed a 64-bit system, so choose the 64-bit version installation scripts to download.
-Python 2.X has deprecated in 2020 January, so select the Python 3.x version and use it in the future.
-On macOS or Linux, I prefer downloading the bash(*.sh) file.
-Then type `bash Miniconda3-latest-*-x86_64.sh` in the terminal and follow the instruction.
-It requires you to give a path where miniconda will be installed.
-When you almost finished installation, conda will ask you whether you want to initialize conda.
+Most computers nowadays have a 64-bit system installed, so choose the 64-bit version installation scripts to download.
+Python 2.X was deprecated in January 2020, so select the Python 3.x version and use it in the future.
+On macOS or Linux, I prefer downloading the bash (*.sh) file.
+Then type `bash Miniconda3-latest-*-x86_64.sh` in the terminal and follow the instructions.
+It will ask you to give a path where miniconda will be installed.
+When you are almost finished with the installation, conda will ask you whether you want to initialize conda.
 Type `yes` to confirm this.
-It will add several lines of codes in your `~/.bashrc`(Linux) or `~/.bash_profile`(macOS) to make sure initialize conda base environment when you login terminal every time.
-If you typed `no`, you can find where the conda is - you set it before - then type `path_to_conda/conda init` to initialize conda.
-After all of those, you get miniconda installed.
+It will add several lines of code in your `~/.bashrc` (Linux) or `~/.bash_profile` (macOS) to initialize conda base environment when you log in to the terminal every time.
+If you typed `no`, you can find where conda is - you set it before - then type `path_to_conda/conda init` to initialize conda.
+After all of that, you will have miniconda installed.

-Then you can use the conda commands to build your environment.
-I paste the instruction below.
-I suggest that use an independent environment for each project, which avoids conflicts with different packages.
+You can use conda commands to build your environment.
+Here are the instructions:

+I suggest using an independent environment for each project to avoid conflicts with different packages.
 To create a new conda environment, use `conda create -n env_name`.
-You also can specify python version here, e.g. `conda create -n env_name python=2.7`
+You can also specify the Python version here, e.g., `conda create -n env_name python=2.7`.

 ```md
 conda is a tool for managing and deploying applications, environments and packages.